 - the format, methodology and technology solution upon which project information is transferred to the contracting authority at each information delivery milestone is clearly recorded and communicated to all parties.

-The SIMP is a resource to support contracting authorities deliver appropriate project and asset information using BIM in accordance with BS EN ISO 19650, and it is the responsibility of the authority to seek appropriate advice to tailor the SIMP to the needs of their organisation and project.
+The resource can support contracting authorities deliver appropriate project and asset information using BIM in accordance with BS EN ISO 19650, and it is the responsibility of the authority to seek appropriate advice to tailor the Standard Information Management Plan resource to the needs of their organisation and project.

 Please refer to the resources and further guidance listed within the task section above.